The Project

 - Compression formats matter:

-you can speed up decompression, although your own code becomes the bottleneck 😅
+bz2is common in official dumps, but painfully slow to decompress.zstdis much faster, especially with multiple threads.
+Withpzstd -d -p10you can speed up decompression, although your own code becomes the bottleneck đ

 - Generating plausible distractors is not trivial.
 Doing it with Groq was fun but inconsistent.